Salesforce vs Sprinklr Comparison

 Sprinklr's four suites (Service, Social, Insights, Marketing) all operate on a single codebase, sharing data across functions.

-The overlap exists mainly in customer service, where both platforms offer contact center capabilities, and in marketing, where both offer campaign management tools.
+The overlap exists mainly in customer service, where both Salesforce and Sprinklr offer contact center capabilities, and in marketing, where both offer campaign management tools.
 But even in these overlapping areas, the approaches differ.

 Salesforce Service Cloud is built around CRM case management with AI agents that resolve issues using customer account data.
 Sprinklr Service is built around omnichannel conversation management with AI that routes and resolves across 30+ social and digital channels.